chalatz/tours/pages/tours/guided/scenic-tour.md

 The Mountain will offer a 180-degree view of the west coast.
 A walking tour will begin when you reach **Acropolis of the Ancient Ialyssos**.
 From there you will take a detour to the **Church of Our Lady**, which is built on the remains of the **Ancient temple of Athena** during the Early Christian Era.
 The barrel-vaulted **Chapel of St. George**, as well as the exterior of the **Filerimos Monastery**. <u>Guided Walking Tour</u> (Stop Visit Photos)

 To the right, there lies the **Way of the Cross**, a sheltered pathway dotted with many shrines that stretch from the main square to the west edge of the plateau.
-This pathway will lead you to the famous 16 meter/48 feet tall Cross.
-G <u>Guided Walking Tour</u> (Stop Visit Photos)
+This pathway will lead you to the famous 16 meter/48 feet tall Cross. <u>Guided Walking Tour</u> (Stop Visit Photos)

 From here you will pass through **Ixia** and then to the **Monte** **Smith** and the **Ancient Acropolis of Rhodes Town.** Your experienced passionate tour guide will lead you for a  <u>Guided Walking Tour</u> to the **Temple of Apollo**, the restored **Ancient Theater**, the **Stadium, and Gymnasium**.
 You can even walk into the Ancient Stadium to feel the spirit of the ancient athletes.
 (Stop Visit Photos)